Brands

 Each project has exactly one primary brand and any number of competitor brands.

 • Primary brand -- This is the brand you care about most.
-It's highlighted in analytics dashboards, appears first in rankings, and is the one measured in answer gap analysis (gaps are prompts where your primary brand is missing but competitors appear).
+It is highlighted in Performance and metric detail views, appears first in rankings, and is the one measured in answer gap analysis (gaps are prompts where your primary brand is missing but competitors appear).

 • Competitor brands -- The brands you're benchmarking against.
 These could be direct competitors, adjacent brands, or any other companies you want to compare with.